crescentpartha/projectsHero/milestone-module/milestone08/module48-simple-react-SPA-with-simple-E-commerce/02ema-john-simple.md

 ```

 - Where we declare __EventHandler__, Where we declare __State__ `const [cart, setCart] = useState([]);`
+- [__Lifting State Up | Lifting up the state:__](https://reactjs.org/docs/lifting-state-up.html "Lifting State Up - reactjs.org") In React, sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
+This is called __"Lifting State Up"__.
 - We don't push the product into the cart like `cart.push(product);`
 - We copy cart to newCart, then add new product `const newCart = [...cart, product];`
 - Because, In React, it is easier to compare with __new virtual DOM__.